nevlatech/ColinRyano/readme.md

 ## Installation

-Download it useing Package Control.
+Download it using Package Control.

 ## Usage